This Sweet Gesture Proves Ranveer Singh Is The MOST LOVED Actor In Town! Read Details

 It's A Day To Remember, Says Muskaan Arora

-A happy and delightful Muskaan Arora, took to Twitter and posted the selfies with Ranveer Singh and captioned it as, "Thank you @RanveerOfficial.
+A happy and delighted Muskaan Arora took to Twitter and posted the selfies with Ranveer Singh and captioned it as, "Thank you @RanveerOfficial.
 Thank you for being my inspiration my idol my life my happiness.
 I request you to always stay the way ur and keep ruling hearts yes thats me after more than a year 3/2/19.
 A day to remember forever #RanveerSingh #baba @RanveeriansFC."

 Ranveer Singh Entertains His Fans Everywhere & Anytime

-This is not te first time Ranveer Singh has gone out of the way to entertain his fans.
-A year ago, the actor jumoed on top of his car in a busy road and broke into a dance number making his fans to break into a frenzy.
+This is not the first time Ranveer Singh has gone out of the way to entertain his fans.
+A year ago, the actor jumped on top of his car in a busy road and broke into a dance number making his fans to break into a frenzy.
 We get to see things like these only in the movies and Ranveer Singh does it in real life too.

 Gully Boy - Grand Release